-4. Northeast Area
+4. NORTHEAST AREA

 The northeast area received the majority of the growth in the Grand Junction area during the oil shale boom and bust.
-Development is typical of the sprawl pattern in the valley with much of the development being single family detached housing at 4 units/acre.
+Development is typical of the sprawl pattern in the valley with much of the development being single family detached housing at four units/acre.
 A commercial strip exists along I-70 Business Loop and North Avenue with a retail/commercial node at 30 Road and I-70 Business Loop.
 A larger commercial area occurs at 32 Road and I-70 Business Loop extending east into the Clifton "Downtown" area.
 Some high density apartment complexes exist east of 29 Road between Patterson Road and North Avenue.

-5. Orchard Mesa
+5. ORCHARD MESA

-Development on Orchard Mesa has proceeded very slowly, even through the oil shale boom, compared with other areas around Grand Junction.
-Although many services and facilities are available, the area has not generally experienced much development.
-The Highway 50 corridor is a mixed retail/commercial strip that is currently under-utilized.
+Development on Orchard Mesa has proceeded very slowly, even through the oil shale boom, compared with other areas around Although many services and facilities are Grand Junction. available, the area has not generally experienced much The Highway 50 corridor development. is a mixed retail/commercial strip that is currently under-utilized.
 The area is also characterized by many non-conforming commercial uses intruding into residential zones.
 Residential development is a mix of lower density single family units and higher density apartment or townhouse units.
 The higher density uses are generally the newer structures built during the oil shale boom of the early 1980s.

-6. Southeast (Pear Park/Chatfield)
+6. SOUTHEAST (PEAR PARK/CHATFIELD)